opentofu/opentofu/CONTRIBUTING.RELEASE.md

 Now you can commit your changes and open a pull request.

-> [!TIP]
-> You can safely run the script above anytime you need to update the documentation independently of a release.
+> **Note:** You can safely run the script above anytime you need to update the documentation independently of a release.
 It's ok for the website to have minor doc fixes that are not in line with OpenTofu releases.

 </details>